DEMON1A/VCS/README.md

 - Faster Scans With More Threading!
 - PHP GET/POST Parameters Usage Detector Based On Regex.
 - Insecure Yaml Deserialization Detector For Ruby Based On Regex.
+- Hardcoded Secrets Finder In PHP Based On String Compare.

 ### Found VCS Helpful? :heartbeat:
 - Giving it a Star :star: will be great. and i will be really thankful for that. otherwise, you can support us via the sponser links on the repository to keep VCS working and **available to public** :heart: